thomaslin1990/thomaslin1990.github.io/_pages/about.md

 - One paper entitled "Vibration source classification and propagation distance estimation system based on spectrogram and KELM" has been published in **Cognitive Computation and Systems**.

 - One paper entitled "Meta module generation for fast few-shot incremental learning" has been published in **ICCVW2019**.

+- One paper entitled "Multicomponent signal decomposition using morphological operations" has been published in **DSP2018**.